 |Integrate information on probabilities with a fiscal strategy||Establish responsive comprensive protocal refined by priority||Localize “rainy day” systems to deploy first response system||Long term debt plan with international financial institutions|

-Using these four columns, an assessment of impacts from global warming or a rapidly spreading virus on your town, city or world can be very effective, if fully utilized.
-I pulled this table from my notes for review because learned how an office on pandemic response got opened, then closed over the years.
-The nations of the world have let crisis policy slip into the fog of “it can’t happen here or now,” or worse, “if it happens, the loss can be absorbed.”
-Allowing this thinking at the top, makes the vulnerability of all those at the top (not below) increases greatly.
+Using these four columns, an assessment of impacts from global warming to a rapidly spreading virus on your town, city or world can be very effective.
+I pulled this table from my files because learned how the national office on pandemic response planning got opened, then closed over the years.
+The nation’s of the world have let crisis policy slip into the fog of “it can’t happen here or now,” or worse, “if it happens, the loss can be absorbed.”
+Allowing this “roulette-table” thinking at the top, does not increase the invulnerability of decision makers.
+As any psychologist will tell you, assuring shared vulnerability is a source of courage, especially when it is needed greatly.